Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Preliminaries and Background

 \section{Preliminaries and Background}

-This part is reserved for providing some preliminaries and for building a background on the quantities and notions from measure theory, statistics and information theory that will be made use of throughout the paper.
+This section presents the necessary preliminaries and establishes the theoretical background required for the remainder of the paper.
+In particular, we review some key concepts from measure theory, statistics, and information theory that will be used throughout our analysis.